Paris attack victims sue over soldiers' inaction at Bataclan

-Lawyer Sonia Maktouf told The Associated Press that the complaint filed Friday is not aimed at punishing the soldiers, but exposing who was responsible in the French government.
+Lawyer Samia Maktouf told The Associated Press the complaint is not aimed at punishing the soldiers, but exposing who was responsible in the French government for their actions.
+It is now up to the Paris prosecutor's office to study the complaint and decide whether to pursue a full-fledged investigation.

-Maktouf, representing the victims, said there were eight soldiers standing nearby who ordered not to use their weapons or even help administer first aid to victims.
-The defense and interior ministries didn't respond to requests for comment.
+Maktouf, representing the victims, said eight soldiers standing nearby were ordered not to use their weapons or even help administer first aid to the many victims shot in the attack.

+France's defense and interior ministries didn't respond to requests for comment on the legal complaint.
+After the 2015 attack, the French government clarified the rules of engagement for military in similar situations.

 The soldiers were part of Operation Sentinelle, a unit created for internal security.

-The attack on the Bataclan and other venues killed 130 people and injured hundreds.
+The IS attack on the Bataclan and other Paris venues on Nov.
+13, 2015, killed 130 people and wounded hundreds.

 Comments